Fermionic Phonons: Exact Analytic Results and Quantum Statistical Mechanics for a One Dimensional Harmonic Crystal: Exact Analysis

 In this model, there is an external harmonic potential of spring constant $\kappa$ acting on each particle centered at its lattice site.
 The inter-particle spring has strength $\lambda$ and relaxed length $\Delta_q$.
 With these the potential energy is

 Here $\underline{ \underline K}^{(N)}$ is an $N \times N$ tridiagonal matrix with elements

 where $K \equiv -2 - \kappa/\lambda$.

 It should be mentioned explicitly that the lattice positions are in order, $\overline q_j < \overline q_{j+1}$, $j=1,2,\ldots,N$.
-However for the particle positions themselves there is no similar constraint on their order (see Appendix ~\ref{Sec:non-sym-U}).
-This is important for the symmetrized wave function (see \S \ref{Sec:Sym}).
+However for the particle positions themselves there is no similar constraint on their order.

-It is axiomatic in quantum mechanics that the Hamiltonian operator must be fully symmetric with respect to particle permutation.\cite{Messiah61,Merzbacher70} Otherwise the symmetry of the wave function would not be preserved during its evolution, which is to say that bosons would decay into fermions, and \emph{vice versa}.
+It is axiomatic in quantum mechanics that the Hamiltonian operator must be fully symmetric with respect to the permutation of identical particles. \cite{Messiah61,Merzbacher70} Otherwise the symmetry of the wave function would not be preserved during its evolution, which is to say that bosons would decay into fermions, and \emph{vice versa}.
 The above potential energy is not symmetric (eg.\ in transposing particle positions $q_{j}$ and $q_{k}$, one replaces the respective one-body terms with $\kappa [q_{k}-\overline q_{j}]^2 /2$ and $\kappa [q_{j}-\overline q_{k}]^2 /2$, as well as the respective pair interactions with $ \lambda [q_{j \pm 1}-q_{k} \mp \Delta_q]^2/2$ and $ \lambda [q_{k \pm 1}-q_{j} \mp \Delta_q]^2/2$, which changes the value of the potential energy).
-The present asymmetric potential is discussed and justified in detail in Appendix ~\ref{Sec:non-sym-U}.
+This means that the particles are not identical and that the wave function is not restricted by symmetrization.
+The original version of this paper was vitiated by the author's misunderstanding of this point.